NAlexH2/nahrednetv1/README.md

 # How to Run

 Requires nothing on your part!
-Simply visit [nah-red.net](https://www.nah-red.net/) and explore to your hearts desire.
+Simply visit [nah-red.net on Github Pages](https://nalexh2.github.io/nahrednetv1/) and explore to your hearts desire.

 <br />